FidelusAleksander/ghcertified/content/questions/question-048.md

 subject: []
 ---

-# When `job2` is using artifacts using `actions/download-artifact` created in `job1` using `actions/upload-artifact`, to make sure `job1` finished before `job2` starts looking for the artifacts how should You create that dependency?
+# A job called `job2` is using artifacts created in `job1`.
+To make sure `job1` finished before `job2` starts looking for the artifacts how should You create that dependency?

 > https://github.com/sede-x/osdu-dpsolutions-gha-commons/pull/40/commits/f46cc3161059ec787afa78c3875b9f5288d3f73c